tendermint/spec/spec/abci/apps.md

 - return efficient Merkle proofs about that application state in `ResponseQuery.Proof` that can be verified using the `AppHash` of the corresponding block.

-For instance, this allows an application's lite-client to verify proofs of absence in the application state, something which is much less efficient to do using the block hash.
+For instance, this allows an application's light-client to verify proofs of absence in the application state, something which is much less efficient to do using the block hash.

 Some applications (eg. Ethereum, Cosmos-SDK) have multiple "levels" of Merkle trees, where the leaves of one tree are the root hashes of others.
-To support this, and the general variability in Merkle proofs, the `ResponseQuery.Proof` has some minimal structure:
+To support this, and the general variability in Merkle proofs, the `ResponseQuery.ProofOps` has some minimal structure:

 ```
-message Proof {
+message ProofOps {
   repeated ProofOp ops
 }